magicmatatjahu/adi/README.md

 - Rething caching in `Cache` wrapping
 - Rething about instance record saved in the session - it can increase memory consumption and make stackoverflow in the future if someone will inject Session in the provider - then whole chain of session will be injected and "cached" to the provider
 - Change the logic of the Value wrapper to similar as Skip
-- Destroy instances with Factory wrapper and other, similar wrappers - on every call factory can create new instance and ADI should handle it in some way
+- Destroy instances with Factory wrapper and other, similar wrappers - on every call factory can create new instance and ADI should destroy it in some way
 - Check how to call onDestroy on circular injections
 - Add qualifier field to the provider shape: